 How do I use this benefit?

 To take advantage of License Mobility, you can deploy on Microsoft Azure or work with any Authorized Mobility Partner.
 Complete the verification form available on the Volume Licensing website and give it to your Microsoft representative or preferred partner, who can help you submit it to Microsoft.
 After receiving the form, Microsoft will confirm your eligibility and communicate your verification status to you and your chosen Authorized Mobility Partner.

-The Microsoft Desktop Optimization Pack (MDOP) for Software Assurance is a dynamic desktop solution available to Software Assurance customers.
+The Microsoft Desktop Optimization Pack (MDOP) is a dynamic desktop solution available to customers who have Windows licenses with Software Assurance coverage.
 MDOP helps you manage Windows features; virtualize the operating system, applications, and the user experience; and restore user productivity after a system issue.

 - New Product Versions